Skip to main content

 How We Tested These Lead Retrieval Apps

-We built BoothIQ and have used it at events across the US and EU.
-We know it inside and out.
-For the other apps on this list, we evaluated their public documentation, pricing pages, feature lists, and user reviews.
-Where we note a feature, it comes from the vendor’s own materials.
+We built BoothIQ and use it at events across the US and EU.
+We know it cold.
+For the other apps, we read pricing pages, help docs, feature lists, and user reviews.
+Every feature we note comes from the vendor’s own materials.

 How to Choose a Lead Retrieval App

-A solo rep at a 200-person dinner and a 10-person booth team at CES need very different lead retrieval apps.
-Here’s what matters when picking lead retrieval software for your trade shows.
+A solo rep at a 200-person dinner and a 10-person team at CES need different lead retrieval apps.
+Here’s what matters when you’re picking lead retrieval software for your trade shows.

 Does it work at every event?
-Some lead retrieval systems only work when the event organizer uses a specific platform.
-If you attend events across different organizers and badge providers, pick a lead retrieval app for trade shows that reads any badge format, not just one.
+Some lead retrieval systems only work when the organizer uses a specific platform.
+If you attend events across different organizers and badge providers, pick a lead retrieval app for trade shows that reads any badge format.

 Can your team follow up the same day?
-The best leads go cold fast.
-Look for tools that let you send a follow-up email or meeting invite right from the show floor.
-If the app makes you wait for enrichment or manual export, you’ll lose deals.
+Leads go cold fast.
+Pick a tool that lets reps send a follow-up email or meeting invite from the show floor.
+Apps that make you wait for enrichment or a manual export lose deals.

 Does it connect to your CRM?
 Leads in a spreadsheet don’t close.
-Your lead retrieval software should sync contacts to HubSpot, Salesforce, or whatever you use, with event attribution so you can track ROI.
+Your lead retrieval software should sync to HubSpot, Salesforce, or whatever you use, with event attribution so you can track ROI by show.

 What does your team actually need?
-Solo reps at a conference need something simple: scan, note, follow up.
-A 10-person booth team at a major trade show needs shared leads, team reporting, and event intelligence.
+A solo rep at a conference needs three things: scan, note, follow up.
+A 10-person team at a major trade show needs shared leads, team reporting, and event intelligence.
 Match the tool to the job.

-Can your booth staff use it without training?
+Can booth staff use it without training?
 Your reps are there to sell, not troubleshoot software.
-The best lead retrieval apps work on your own phone and take under a minute to learn.
-If the app needs IT setup, a training session, or a dedicated device, it’s going to slow your team down on the floor.
-Look for something your least technical rep can pick up and use immediately.
+If the app needs IT setup, a training session, or a dedicated device, your team will avoid it.
+The best lead retrieval apps run on the rep’s own phone and take under a minute to learn.

 What does it cost per event?
 Some apps charge per event, per seat, or per scan.
 Others charge a flat monthly or annual fee.
 If you attend 8+ events a year, per-event pricing adds up fast.
 Do the math for your full calendar.